HIGH SEVERITY KEYS AND TOKENS

 How common is Twilio API Key Exposure?

-Based on search volume and reported incidents, this is a moderate concern in the security community.
+Based on search volume and reported incidents, this is a high concern in the security community.
 It's one of the top high severity issues in 2026.

 Can CloakBin prevent this completely?